ABIF-McGill/MethodsJ2/README.md

 This first window will prompt you for a microscopy image file, in order to extract metadata.
 You can drag and drop a file into the text input field, or click Browse, navigate to the appropriate folder, and select the appropriate image.
 We recommend loading the metadata and Bio-Formats metadata (check boxes), which will open metadata files which can help fill in crucial information.
 ***As a demo, please select 'BPAE_3color_30p-200ms_63xOil_003_diffExp_Int__.czi'

+Then, please select where to save the csv output for this run of MethodsJ2.
+The csv file can be saved in the same folder as the image, or you can choose another folder.

 Please note that MethodsJ2 will open the image in Fiji (using Bio-Formats), and so memory limits might apply.

 <br />